 Solid Reactive And Pearl Reactive Vs. Hybrid Bowling Balls

 reactive balls which generally results in less loss of stored energy as the ball travels down the lane and a sharper reaction from the break point to the pocket compared to solid reactive balls.
 In short, the pearl reactive balls have the ability to react quickly to high friction portions of the lane.
-Examples of pearl reactive bowling balls are the 900 Global Bank Pearl and the Storm Victory Road, both popular choices in bowling balls with pearl reactive coverstocks.

 Not only are these pads capable of leaving the ball surface cosmetically appealing to the eye, they are available in a variety of abrasive textures.
 Abralon pads can be found generally with very textured patterns such as P180 grit for the deepest scratches, P360 for deep scratches, P500 for medium scratches, P1000 and P1500 to return balls to most factory sanded finishes, P2000 for a mild luster underneath the texture, and P4000 for a high luster with the smoothest texture of all pad options.